How to Use WebDAV, SFTP and FTP with the iOS Files App

 • Why can't I switch GDrive Accounts in the iOS Files app?

 The iOS Files app only allows you access to the current logged in user, regardless of the number of accounts linked in your GDrive app.
-You can link multiple GDrive accounts in FileBrowser and access them all, either from FileBrowser or via the Files app with our simple guide.
+You can link multiple GDrive accounts in FileBrowser Professional and access them all, either from FileBrowser or via the Files app with our simple guide.

 • Can I access FTP, FTPS or SFTP from the Files app?